 Eggplant.
 For a long time it seemed to me as if being vegetarian meant eating eggplant.
 I’d go into a restaurant and the one vegetarian item on the menu would be ratatouille, eggplant Parmesan, or pasta with eggplant.
 Though currently the ubiquitous vegetarian item seems to be hummus, there are still restaurants I visit where the only vegan option is an eggplant sandwich (panini, wrap, sub, or whatever, depending on the sandwich trend du jour), so if I didn’t like eggplant, I would be shiitake out of luck.

 While my onions were browning, I spread four cone-shaped coffee filters on a plate, narrow ends to the middle, and piled my lightly salted eggplant on top.
-I didn’t spray the filters with oil (I forgot), but after microwaving on high for 8 minutes, the eggplant didn’t stick at all.
+I didn’t spray the filters with oil, but after microwaving on high for 8 minutes, the eggplant didn’t stick at all.
 Some of the cubes of eggplant were becoming shriveled and dry while others were a little undercooked.
 If I had spread them out so that they were all touching the filters, they probably would have cooked more evenly, but I wasn’t worried because I knew they’d have a chance to finish cooking in the pot with the other ingredients.
 (You can skip this step if you’re micro-phobic; see the recipe below.)

 Success!
 The ragout cooked in record time, and the eggplant was mild and delicious.
 Some of it broke down to become part of the sauce, but there were still plenty of cubes of deliciously flavored eggplant.
 Maybe I’m prejudiced because this aromatic stew contained so many of my favorite ingredients—chickpeas, cumin, smoked paprika, and quinoa as well as eggplant—but it’s one of my favorite dishes.